APPLY TO THE 2015-2016 ARMED WITH A CAMERA FELLOWSHIP

-In its twelfth season, the successful Armed With a Camera (AWC) Fellowship for Emerging Media Artists nurtures the next generation of Asian Pacific American media artists to capture their world, surroundings and outlook on life.
-Visual Communications works with the Fellows for seven months and provides special training, mentoring and networking opportunities, access to facilities and equipment, plus a cash and rental stipend to create four to five-minute digital shorts that premiere at the Los Angeles Asian Pacific Film Festival and other venues nationwide.
+In its fourteenth season, the Armed With a Camera (AWC) Fellowship for Emerging Media Artists nurtures the next generation of Asian Pacific American media artists to capture their world, surroundings and outlook on life.
+Visual Communications works with the Fellows for seven months and provides special training, mentoring and networking opportunities, access to facilities and equipment, plus a cash stipend to create four to five-minute digital shorts that premiere at the Los Angeles Asian Pacific Film Festival and other venues nationwide.

 See a list of past AWC alumni and select video works.

 Submissions for the 2015-2016 Armed With A Camera Fellowship are now open.
 Deadline for submissions for the 2016 cycle is October 2, 2015 at 5:00 PM PDT.

 Eligible applicants must be of Asian Pacific descent and residents of Southern California.
 If accepted, Fellows must be able to attend mandatory meetings and workshops in Los Angeles.
 Women, South Asian and Southeast Asian filmmakers are highly encouraged to apply to the AWC Fellowship.
 If you’re not sure of your eligibility, please contact Visual Communications.

 All projects must conform to the following guidelines: